cacharle/minishell_test/README.md

 README.md test.sh
 ```

-The reasons for this:
+This allows you to set the prompt to whatever you want.

-1. You're free to set the prompt to whatever you want
+## Python Version

-2. Termcaps would be a nightmare to test
+This test works with python >= 3.4.
+The timeout detection only works with python >= 3.8.

-# Configuration
+## Configuration

 The default configuration can be changed in [config.py](config.py)

-# Add new tests
+## Add new tests

-## Add individual test
+### Add individual test

 In your suite function you can use the `test` function.
 With the following arguments: